rakowskamr/DWI/README.md

 * -> output: swFA/MD/FR

 4. Prepare images
-* Copy files to the FinalFSLDTI folder (S1, S2, S3), subtract sessions and put the subtraction files in the relevant folders (S1S2, S2S3, S1S3)
+* CopyFiles.m - Copy files to the FinalFSLDTI folder (S1, S2, S3)
+* SubtractImages.m - Subtract sessions and put the subtraction files in the relevant folders (S1S2, S2S3, S1S3)
-* Merge images into a single 4D file using fslmerge
+* 4DMerge.sh - Merge images into a single 4D file using fslmerge
 * The 4D file will be used as the only image for the design matrix so each design matrix needs to have a separate 4D file
 * fslmerge merges the files in its own order, check the order with with ‘ls’.
 That order needs to match the order of participants in the design matrix
 * -> 4D file